Profile photo of Francisca Lima

 Biography

-Since 2005 she has been collaborating in research projects with LEAF Research Center and the Philosophy Research Center of the University of Lisbon.
-Francisca has also co-chaired the conferences, Shrinking Cities I Expanding Landscapes (2013) and Landscape and Life (2017), with the support of the University of Edinburgh and Calouste Gulbenkian Foundation respectively, among other sponsors, and has been a guest co-editor of the Shrinking Cities I Expanding Landscapes’s special issue, Landscape Research Journal (2017).
+Francisca’s research interests range from perception and aesthetics of landscape to urban decline and green spaces in relation to community engagement/wellbeing, fields in which she has been publishing regularly.
+Since 2005 she has been collaborating in research projects with LEAF Research Centre, the Philosophy Research Centre (University of Lisbon), and the Open Space Research Centre (University of Edinburgh).
+Francisca has also been the convener for the landscape annual public lecture series of the Edinburgh School of Architecture and Landscape Architecture (ESALA) and co-chaired the conferences, Shrinking Cities I Expanding Landscapes (2013) and Landscape and Life (2017), with the support of the University of Edinburgh and Calouste Gulbenkian Foundation respectively, among other sponsors.
+She has also worked as a guest co-editor of the Shrinking Cities I Expanding Landscapes’ special issue for the Landscape Research Journal (2017).

 Research interests